 - You’ll waste time and money on every email campaign.

-So, it’s better to research, listen, and respect their preferences so you’re always remembered for the right reasons.
+So, it’s better to research, listen, and respect their preferences so you’re always remembered for the right reasons, including valuable content.

 While using sensational subject lines might seem like a quick hack, it can significantly damage your brand’s reputation and create suspicion in your audience.